Read our flyer on lung cancer.

 - Lung cancer was the most common cause of cancer death in 2012 for both men and women aged 65 – 74 years

-- Lung cancer is a major cause of disparity of health outcomes between Maori and non-Maori, as lung cancer rates are four times higher in Maori women and two and a half times higher in Maori men.
+- Lung cancer is a major cause of disparity of health outcomes between Maori and non-Maori.
+Lung cancer registrations and mortality rates in 2013 are four times higher in Maori women and nearly three times higher in Maori men.

 - Lung diseases are one of the world’s biggest health concerns, causing about one sixth of all deaths worldwide.
 Lung disease is responsible for almost 12 deaths every day in New Zealand.